Here’s what the national media are saying about the Seahawks’ playoff win over the Eagles

 Albert Breer of Sports Illustrated says the Seahawks won Sunday’s battle of attrition because of Metcalf.

 Both teams were without big-time linemen (Duane Brown for the Seahawks, Lane Johnson for the Eagles).
-Both were missing key skill guys (Chris Carson, Rashaad Penny for Seattle, DeSean Jackson, Alshon Jeffrey for Philly).
+Both were missing key skill guys (Chris Carson, Rashaad Penny for Seattle, DeSean Jackson, Alshon Jeffery for Philly).
 And really, the truth is, the difference on this afternoon was probably that one team lost its starting quarterback and the other didn’t.

 Everyone seemed to have differing opinions about Jadeveon Clowney’s hit on Carson Wentz that eventually knocked the Eagles QB out of the game.
 Eagles left tackle Jason Peters called the hit “dirty” after the game, while Clowney said he didn’t intend to hurt anybody and that it was a “bang-bang play.”